cloydlau/webgl-fluid/README.md

 ## Features

-- √ ESM & UMD
+- ESM & UMD
-- √ Configurable
+- Configurable
-- √ 0 dependency
+- 0 dependency, 21kb gziped
-- √ Hover to activate by default, can also be Click
+- Hover to activate by default, can also be Click
-- √ Support background image
+- Support background image
-- √ Control whether to trigger multiple random splats when initialized
+- Control whether to trigger multiple random splats when initialized

 <br>